ECE1778Group/ECE1778project/README.md

 for develop environment, use

-> docker-compose --profile dev up
+> docker-compose --profile dev up -d

 for release environment, use

-> docker-compose --profile release up
+> docker-compose --profile release up -d

 all profile provides following service: